techhat/core/doc/principles/concepts.md

 * Network Abstraction

-    OpenCrowbar is designed to support a flexible network abstraction, where pyhsical interfaces, BMC's, VLANS, binding, teaming,and other low level features are mapped to logical conduits, which can be referenced by other components.
+    OpenCrowbar is designed to support a flexible network abstraction, where physical interfaces, BMC's, VLANS, binding, teaming, and other low level features are mapped to logical conduits, which can be referenced by other components.
 Networking configurations can be created dynamically to adapt to changing infrastructure.
-"concepts.md" 67L, 3174C